dinhtrang24/Signed-GCN/README.md

 - job id

 ## Reproduce results for real networks
-Create folder to save results
+Create a folder to save the results
 ```
 mkdir result
 ```